Background image: Main Street in Plains, Georgia, Jimmy Carter's home town.

 Jimmy Carter legacy project

 In February 2023, a day before I was to lead a Sunday prayer at my church in San Jose, it was announced that former President Jimmy Carter would enter home hospice care in Plains, Georgia.
 I thought I should include that in the Prayers of the People, and I did so saying, “We know Jimmy Carter as representing the best of what we can be.”
 So many people came up to me afterward to say how much that part of the prayer touched them that I knew I had struck a nerve.
 As a retired newspaper reporter, that experience told me Carter was someone they respected and would be interested in learning more about.
 So, in April, I traveled to Plains for three days to talk to as many people as I could about a man they knew as a neighbor as well as a president.
 I did more interviews after returning home.
-This page contains the newsletters that resulted.
-Soon I will be adding a main video plus videos of some of the key interviews I did during my research.
+This page contains the newsletters and video that resulted.

 PLAINS, GEORGIA, as of the 2020 census, is a tiny settlement of 573 residents.
 There is no gas station or grocery store.
 No school.
 It’s 10 miles from the nearest Waffle House over in the county seat, Americus, population 16,230.
 In Georgia, that puts Plains in the wilderness.